-The Nuclear Waste Management Organization is contemplating spending over $20 billion on a new long term storage facility for spent CANDU fuel bundles when a much safer and much less expensive toxic waste storage facility already exists at Jersey Emerald in British Columbia.
-Further, adoption of fast neutron power reactors would almost eliminate the requirement for long term spent fuel storage and would yield about 100 fold more useful energy per kilogram of mined natural uranium.
+The Nuclear Waste Management Organization is contemplating spending over $20 billion on a new long term storage facility for spent CANDU fuel bundles when it would be much more cost efficient to reprocess spent CANDU fuel into FNR fuel.
+A much safer, much more secure and much less expensive interim hard rock storage facility already exists at Jersey Emerald in British Columbia.
+Adoption of fast neutron power reactors would almost eliminate the requirement for long term spent fuel storage and would yield about 100 fold more useful energy per kilogram of mined natural uranium.

 The aforementioned problems are all aggravated by an obsolete electricity pricing model in Ontario based on fossil fuel rather than non-fossil fuel energy sources.

 This web page last updated December 30, 2018